 • Flexible, adaptable and focused on serving others

-• Responsible and able to work under the authority of the local OM team and government officials (refugee centres often run by state)
+• Responsible and able to work under the authority of the local OM team and officials running refugee centres

 • Committed to serve children, youth, women and elderly people